henry2004y/Ganymede/ulfwaves.md

 #### 1D FLR Theory

-[Southwood, 1974][Southwood1974] proposed an elegant 1D box model for field line resonance.
+[Southwood, 1974][Southwood1974] proposed an elegant 1D box model for field line resonance and later extended the model for various cases (e.g. [Southwood & Kivelson, 1990][SouthwoodKivelson1990]).
 Instead of the actual dayside magnetosphere like a compressed dipole, we can simplify the geometry to something we can solve analytically.
 Imagine a field line with both footpoints connecting to the conducting ionosphere, we can map this curved field line into a straight line extending along z.
 In x direction, the outer boundary is the magnetopause, and the inner boundary is the reflection point.
+This is shown in the schematic figures below.

+\fig{/assets/box_model_mapping.png}

+\fig{/assets/box_model_config.png}

-Now assume we have uniform B field $\mathbf{B} = B_0 \hat{z}$ but a 1D density variation $\rho = \rho(x)$.
+First assume we have uniform B field $\mathbf{B} = B_0 \hat{z}$ but a 1D density variation $\rho = \rho(x)$.
 This will give us a changing Alfvén frequency as a function of x.
 We are looking for solutions $\sim B_{1z}(x)e^{i(\omega t - k_y y)\cos(k_z z)}$.
 From the linearized MHD equations, what we end up with is a 2nd order differential equation

 \[
 \frac{d^2 B_{1z}}{dx^2} - \frac{\omega^2 v_A^2 \frac{d v_A^2}{dx}}{\omega^2 - \omega_A(x)^2}\frac{d B_{1z}}{dx} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0